Tarikul0001/Business-Trends-Analytics/solutions_details_explanation.md

 ## Overview

-This documentation provides detailed explanations of SQL queries for analyzing sales data from multiple sales channels.
-The queries use several tables from a database containing information about customers, products, sales, dates, and more.
+This documentation provides detailed explanations of SQL queries for analyzing sales data.
+The queries use several tables from 'AdventureWorksDW2016' database containing information about customers, products, sales, dates, and more.
 Below, each query is explained, including the logic, purpose, and key elements.

 ---

-### **Q1: Top 10 Over-70-Year-Old Clients with the Biggest Internet Sales**
+### **Q.1 Write a query to identify the top 10 over-70-year-old clients with the biggest internet sales.
+Name, age, phone number, email address, and total sales amount of the consumer are displayed.**

 #### Query: